llanesleonardo/Docs/DevOps/GitHub/workingfiles.md

 ## Removing sensitive data from a repository

+---

-**Never git add, commit, or push sensitive information to a remote repository.
-Sensitive information can include, but is not limited to:**
+Never git add, commit, or push sensitive information to a remote repository.
+Sensitive information can include, but is not limited to:

 - Passwords
 - SSH keys